dfahlander/typeson-registry/README.md

     via deprecated means)
 - `FileList` - HTML does not provide a means of creating a `FileList` object dynamically, so we polyfill one for revival.
 This method also sets `File`
-- `ImageBitmap` - Has sync and async revivers
+- `ImageBitmap` - Has sync and async revivers.
+The sync method does not produce a genuine `ImageBitmap` but instead produces a canvas element which can frequently be used in a similar context to `ImageBitmap`.
 - `ImageData`
 - `intl-types.js` (`Intl.Collator`, `Intl.DateTimeFormat`, `Intl.NumberFormat`) -
     Not all properties can be preserved